pivotal-cf/docs-service-instance-manager/README.md

-# Service Instance Manager for Pivotal Cloud Foundry
+# Pivotal Service Instance Manager

 ## Where is the book repo?
 https://github.com/pivotal-cf/docs-book-sim